Writing and Publishing When Time is Scarce

 Bestselling Amazon Author

 She spent dozens of hours learning how to format and market her books.
 While much was interesting, ultimately little of what she learned was essential.
-She decided to reduce the learning curve for other authors by creating two courses -- this one designed to help attendees decide if they want to self-publish (and is free).
-Writing and Publishing when Time is Scarce is an affordable option to help move a prospective writer to published author.
+She decided to reduce the learning curve for other authors by creating courses on the Teachable Platform.
+Thinking Through Self-Publishing helps attendees decide if they want to self-publish (and is free).
+Writing and Publishing when Time is Scarce is an affordable option to help move a prospective writer to a published author.

-Elaine began helping authors by preparing how-to articles, giving talks at libraries and writing retreats, and teaching online courses for a professional group.
+Elaine began helping authors by preparing how-to articles on her blog, giving talks at libraries and writing retreats, and teaching online courses for a professional group.
 Instructive nonfiction includes Words to Write By: Getting Your Thoughts on Paper and Writing in Retirement: Putting New Year’s Resolutions to Work.
 She wrote the latter after often being asked how she had written ten books in five years.

 Elaine graduated from the University of Dayton with a BA in Political Science and from the American University with an MA in Government.
 She did some journalism course work at the University of Maryland, and after a career in government and nonprofit sectors, she began to write even more seriously.

 Elaine has taken writing and publishing courses from The Writer's Center in Bethesda, MD, Washington Independent Writers, the University of Iowa Summer Writing Festival, and Georgetown University's Continuing Education Program.
 She is a regular attendee at the Midwest Writers' Workshop and Magna Cum Murder, held each October in Indianapolis.
 A member of Sisters in Crime and the Indiana Writers' Center, Elaine grew up in Maryland and moved to the Midwest in 1994.

 Life is busy, and it may be tempting to think writing that story or book can be put off until a big chunk of time waltzes into your life.
 It won't come until you make time to tango.
 Look ahead with enthusiasm, not back with regret.